AlBel123/Dicee/README.md

 # Dicee
-This simple game will help to solve any argumentation :) HTML, CSS, JS demo
+This simple game will help to solve any argumentation :)

+Non responsive site for laptop only.
+HTML, CSS, JS demo